machinat/sociably/website/docs/embedded-webview.md

 ### Interact With Chat

-The `metadata.auth.channel` refer to the chatroom where the user comes from.
+`metadata.auth.channel` refers to the chatroom where the user comes from.
-You can use it to provide features that extends the chat.
+You can use it to provide features that extend the chatting experience.

 With webviews, the bot can ship any features you can do in a web app.
-One common usage is filling complex input in the webview, like selecting a location on the map.
+One common usage is filling complicated input in the webview, like selecting a location on the map.

 #### Send Messages to Chat